Search

 Once ants reach the food, they must transport it on the most efficient route.
 This is selected depending on the pheromone levels, which are higher on the shorter path.
 All ants will take the shorter return path, thus increasing the pheromone concentration.
 The increasing concentration will guide all ants to choose this path as the most optimal path.

-ACO is popularly used in graph-based applications, especially route optimization problems.
+ACO is popular for graph-based applications, especially route optimization problems.
 It is popular for optimizing the traveling salesman problem (TSP) in finding the shortest route for any given map.
 TSP consists of a collection of cities, each connected by a route and associated with a travel time.
 The cities and routes are a collection of nodes and edges, and the objective is to find the shortest path to visit all cities.

 Map for the travelling salesman problem